ikiapps/Samazama/README.md

 ### Future directions

-- Functionality is primarily oriented around my use of language learning but expanding this project is not out of the question.
+- Functionality primarily centers around my language learning, but expanding this project is not out of the question.
 Pull requests are welcome.
-- Reducing the possibility of overlap in coded forms.
+- Reducing overlap in coded forms.
   - For example, "Lack" and "Luck" have the same code of "L200."
 Future versions may differentiate such terms.

 ## Usage